-Regulatory requirements governing these types of activities vary widely among the provinces and territories of Canada, among the licensing jurisdictions in the United States, and jurisdictions in other countries.
+Regulatory requirements governing these types of activities vary widely among the provinces and territories of Canada, among the licensing jurisdictions in the United States, and among jurisdictions in other countries.

-Regulatory requirements may also apply in some jurisdictions when a member is offering to perform work that may not fall strictly within the definition of architectural services in that jurisdiction's statute-for example, interior design, urban planning, project management, or all other services provided by the architectural practice.
+Regulatory requirements may also apply in some jurisdictions when a member is offering to perform work that may not fall within the definition of architectural services in that jurisdiction's statute (or in Ontario's statute)-examples include interior design, urban planning, or project management.